Chapter 13 | Teacher Support and Development |

 Professional development and training are offered for: (i) teaching staff, (ii) research supervisors, and (iii) teaching support staff.
 Teaching staff at the rank of Assistant Professor or below have to complete a package of seminars/ workshops and practicum, termed the “Professional Development Course” (PDC), designed to discuss mission and values of university education, teaching strategies and course planning, pedagogical advances, and other themes pertinent to T&L. They have to complete the PDC within their first contract.
 Those who are new to research supervision will have to complete an additional component on the topic.
 A separate PDC is mandatory for Pg students who will serve as teaching assistants (TAs) at the University (PDC for TAs).
 Appendix 13-1 provides details of each of the courses.

 CLEAR also organizes regular T&L seminars and workshops which are open to all members of the University.
-In addition, CLEAR and the Information Technology Services Centre (ITSC) co-organize the annual Teaching and Learning Innovation Expo (Appendix 13-2), in which excellent teachers and educational researchers from the University, other local universities, and overseas universities have the opportunity to exchange on the latest pedagogical developments.
+In addition, CLEAR and the Information Technology Services Centre (ITSC) co-organize the annual Teaching and Learning Innovation Expo (Appendix 13-2), in which excellent teachers, educational researchers, and professionals from the University, as well as other local and overseas universities, to engage in the exchange of the latest pedagogical developments.
 Furthermore, CLEAR provides support for individual teaching staff, such as course planning and delivery consultations and advice on writing statements of teaching philosophy.

 CLEAR has also prepared, in collaboration with other units, a set of reference criteria for self- and peer-teaching evaluation (Appendix 13-3).